 Other Exciting Functions

-First, reading, clearing codes, and pulling up data streams is standard for many code readers, especially the options that are priced at the lower end of the spectrum.
+First, reading, clearing codes, and pulling up data streams are all considered standard for many code readers, even for options that are priced at the lower end of the spectrum.

 For instance, instead of having a general data stream (or option to read or clear DTCs), these can all be done just for the module you’re interested in testing, for instance, the cruise control.